 Later, 1933 saw the transfer to the NPS of all the parks and monuments previously managed by the War Department and the Forest Service, consolidating the National Park Service as we know it.

-Related Article: The Most Fitness-Friendly Cities for 2016
+Related Article: The Most Fitness-Friendly Places for 2021

 Where the Money Comes From